AlexB52/rails-playground/README.md

 $ bundle
 ```

-Finally mount the engine in your routes file and access the web playground at `/playground` on your local host.
+Finally, mount the engine in your routes file and access the web playground at `/playground` on your localhost.

 ```ruby
 Rails.application.routes.draw do